bjks/gfp_gaussian_process/README.md

 - [x] check input and give precise error messages
 - [x] catch all Nans in optimisation
 - [ ] autocorrelation

-## Technical Notes
-### Log-Likelihood maximization with multiple cell trees
-The log-likelihoods of all cell trees are added and the summed log-likelihood is then maximized.
-This of course implies that the parameters are the same for all cell trees.

-## Minimizer
- - Using nlopt library
- - Note, `total_likelihood` returns -tl (negative total log_likelihood).
-Thus, maximizing the log_likelihod, becomes minimization.
- - the wrapper ```double total_likelihood(const std::vector<double> &params_vec, std::vector<MOMAdata> &cells);``` meant for direct calculation without minimization returns just the log_likelihood
-- Current minimizer is _LN_COBYLA_